Brand and platform design for StudySpy

 Outcomes

-- Tertiary providers used the platform to update over 4,000 courses that had been out of date in government systems
+- 4,000+ courses updated by tertiary providers via the platform that had been out of date in government systems.

-- Cross-platform creative — including the Weekend Warrior campaign with Whitireia & WelTec on ZM radio — was anchored on the StudySpy platform
+- Cross-platform creative anchored on the StudySpy data layer — including the Weekend Warrior campaign with Whitireia & WelTec on ZM radio nationally.